 Despite the limitations, an observational study can be a valid approach.
 However, you must ensure that your research accounts for confounding variables.
 Fortunately, there are several methods for doing just that!

-Accounting for Confounding Variables in Observational Studies
+Accounting for Confounding Variables in an Observational Study

 Trait matching and statistically controlling confounders using multivariate procedures are two standard approaches for incorporating confounding variables.